dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 The above histograms show Serum Cholesterol on the left with no data transformation performed and on the right with a Box-Cox transformation applied.
 * Regarding the left histogram:
-   * Notice the high, positive kurtosis value (please note this value is an _adjusted verison of Pearson's kurtosis_, known as _excess kurtosis_, where three is subtracted from the original kurtosis value to provide the comparison to a normal distribution - a value of 0.0 would be the excess kurtosis value of a normal distribution) labeled on the left histogram.
+   * Notice the high, positive kurtosis value (please note this value is an _adjusted version of Pearson's kurtosis_, known as _excess kurtosis_, where three is subtracted from the original kurtosis value to provide the comparison to a normal distribution - a value of 0.0 would be the excess kurtosis value of a normal distribution) labeled on the left histogram.
         * This is a leptokurtotic distribution, meaning there is more data in these tails than in the tails of a normal distribution.
    * The positive skewness value indicates a right-tailed distribution (a value of 0.0 would indicate a normal distribution).
    * The kernel density estimation, which can be thought of as a locally smoothed version of the histogram, is overlaid to help visualize the shape.
 Both components, the lepotokurtotic distribution and right-tailed distribution, can be seen in the visualization with the help of the overlaid kernel density estimation.
-* The histogram to the right shows Serum Cholestorl with a Box-Cox transformation performed.
+* The histogram to the right shows Serum Cholesterol with a Box-Cox transformation performed.
-   * Notice the much lower kurtosis value, although still postive and representing a leptokurtotic distribution.
+   * Notice the much lower kurtosis value, although still positive and representing a leptokurtotic distribution.
-   * The skewness value is now nearly zero, representing much more normally-distributed data.
+   * The skewness value is now nearly zero, representing much more normally distributed data.
 Comparing the two histograms, it is evident the Box-Cox transformation was helpful in making the data into more of a normal distribution.
-This change makes it more useful for modeling purposes so the Box-Cox'd version of Serum Cholestorl will be used from here on out.
+This change makes it more useful for modeling purposes so the Box-Cox'd version of Serum Cholesterol will be used from here on out.

 Including the details above, this step also involved:
 * Statistical Analysis